 I passed a small gaggle of photographers drawn by a posing cormorant.

 He worked the cameras like an old, bored pro.

 A little further on, I liked the perfect symmetry of this jetty’s reflection with Keswick emerging from the mist.

-I was fairly tired now, and grew a little irritated by crowds of afternoon strollers walking very slowly, three or four abreast, deep in conversation and blocking my way.
-Selfish of me I know.
+I was fairly tired now and grew a little irritated by crowds of afternoon strollers walking very slowly, three or four abreast, deep in conversation and blocking my way.
+Selfish of me again I know.

 At a little before five, I reached Keswick and booked into the Swiss Court Guest House.
 After a quick shower, I was out pounding the streets, recoiling at the sheer number of people and picking up a few bits for the walk to Carlisle.
-Only then did I celebrate my arrival at The Dog and Gun – probably my favourite Keswick pub.
-Try their goulash, it is delicious, fantastic value and just what I needed after a 15 mile walk.
+Only then did I celebrate my arrival in this heaving metropolis at The Dog and Gun – probably my favourite Keswick pub.
+Try their goulash, it is delicious, fantastic value and just what I needed after a 15-mile walk.
 A couple of pints weren’t bad either.

 10 thoughts on “The Cumbria Way: Day 3 – Great Langdale to Keswick”